Chart Color Schemes

 Population growth drivers in Macquarie are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Macquarie's population was around 3,158 as of August 2025.
-This reflected an increase of 54 people since the 2021 Census, which reported a population of 3,104.
-The change was inferred from the estimated resident population of 3,154 in June 2024 and an additional 29 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 1,857 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Macquarie demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 84.6% of overall population gains during recent periods.
+Macquarie's population was around 3,156 as of Nov 2025.
+This reflected an increase of 52 people since the 2021 Census which reported a population of 3,104 people.
+The change was inferred from the estimated resident population of 3,154 in Jun 2024 and an additional 28 validated new addresses since the Census date.
+This resulted in a density ratio of 1,856 persons per square kilometer, above the national average assessed by AreaSearch.
+Over the past decade, Macquarie showed resilient growth with a compound annual growth rate of 1.4%, outpacing its SA3 area.
+Overseas migration primarily drove population growth, contributing approximately 84.6% of overall gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also with a base year of 2022.
-Based on projected demographic shifts, a population increase just below the median of national areas was expected by 2041, with an increase of 357 persons and 11.2% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also based on 2022.
+Considering projected demographic shifts, Macquarie was expected to grow by 357 persons to 2041, reflecting an increase of 11.2% in total over the 17 years.

 Frequently Asked Questions - Population